Skip to content

 • Use LAN mode only on networks you trust.

-• Treat the daemon token as a secret.
+• Treat the service token as a secret.

 • Restrict the port with macOS Firewall when needed.

-• Stop the daemon when the shared session is done:
+• Stop the service when the shared session is done:

 sh